$10/mo for tradies.Get Verified

 How we read a builder's public record.

-The CheckMyBuilder Trust Index is not a star rating.
-It's a plain-English explanation of the five factors we look at on every New Zealand builder — and exactly where each factor comes from, so anyone can audit it themselves.
+Not a star rating.
+A plain-English explanation of the five factors we look at on every New Zealand builder, and where each one comes from, so anyone can check it themselves.

 The five factors